ibm-cloud-docs/RegistryImages/ibm-backup-restore/index-ibm-backup-restore.md

     ```
     {: pre}

-6. Remove the pod to prevent the pod from consuming more resources.
+6. Remove the pod to prevent the pod from using more resources.

     ```
     kubectl delete -f restorepod.yaml